Friday, July 27, 2018

 "But every Lord's day do ye gather yourselves together, and break bread, and give thanksgiving after having confessed your transgressions, that your sacrifice may be pure.
 But let no one that is at variance with his fellow come together with you, until they be reconciled, that your sacrifice may not be profaned.
 For this is that which was spoken by the Lord: In every place and time offer to me a pure sacrifice; for I am a great King, saith the Lord, and my name is wonderful among the nations."
 (Didache: The Teaching of the Twelve Apostles, Chapter XIV)

 This text speaks of brethren offering pure spiritual sacrifices to God.
 They were to be done in a state in which people were not at variance with each other.
 Personal conflicts or grievances were to be resolved, if they existed.
 Believers set aside time weekly to have fellowship with each other.
-The "Lord's Day" is a reference to Sunday.
+The "Lord's day" here is a reference to Sunday.

 "[T]he Gentiles, who have believed on Him, and have repented of the sins which they have committed, they shall receive the inheritance along with the patriarchs and the prophets, and the just men who have descended from Jacob, even although they neither keep the Sabbath, nor are circumcised, nor observe the feasts."
 (Justin Martyr, Dialogue with Trypho, chapter XXVI)